Gustavo Campero: International career

-Campero represents Colombia in international competition.
-In five plate appearances at the 2023 World Baseball Classic, he slashed .200/.200/.200, tallying one hit.
-In Colombia's game against Mexico, he hit a ball that shortstop Luis Urías mishandled, allowing Jorge Alfaro to score to give Colombia the lead.
-Columbia would go on to win 5-4.
+Campero has played for the Colombia national team in international competition.
+He had one single in five plate appearances at the 2023 World Baseball Classic (WBC).
+Facing Mexico, he hit a ball that shortstop Luis Urías mishandled, allowing Jorge Alfaro to score to give Colombia the lead.
+Colombia would go on to win 5–4.

+Campero batted 1-for-13 in the 2026 WBC with one double and one walk and was caught stealing once.